-The two standout masterjams are "Say It With Me" and "Oh My Love" making Brown the leader of this interpolation of electro values in black music today.
-The songs favor layered forms, with synaptic shattering drops, swooshes, and rushes that bring to mind latter day Jamiroquai funktronica.
-Melody isn't shortchanged in the process, as Brown (with and without vocal distortion playfulness) snatches his voice in and out the mixes.
-Specifically "Oh My Love" combines grimy hip-hop blasted verses, with mannered and romantic choruses, a delicious musical versus battle between his own psychoses.
-F.A.M.E. is a transitional work, but houses enough strong material that professes that Brown is far from finished in his field, and is the one to watch in the coming years.
+The two standouts are "Say It With Me" and "Oh My Love" making Brown the leader of this interpolation of electro values into R&B today.
+The songs favor layered forms with synaptic shattering drops, swooshes, and rushes that bring to mind latter day Jamiroquai funktronica.
+"Oh My Love" combines grimy verses with mannered choruses, a delicious musical versus battle between his own psychoses.
+F.A.M.E. is a transitional work with enough strong material that professes that Brown is the one to watch in the coming years.

 Duran Duran: All You Need is Now (Tape Modern/S-Curve)

-The flipside: the audience who has watched and cheered for Duran Duran as they evolved, even when it wasn't always to commercial or critical merit, may eye Now with an air of suspicion.
-It is their first, open return to a specific soundfield in their history.
+The flipside is that the audience who cheered for Duran Duran as they evolved, even when it wasn't to commercial or critical merit, may eye Now with an air of suspicion.
+It's their first return to a specific soundfield in their history.

 Lupe Fiasco: L.A.S.E.R.S.
 (Atlantic)